alt-key-project/Bitwig-extension-Atom-SQ-MIDI-mode/readme.md

-# Bitwig extension for Atom SQ in MIDI mode
+# Bitwig controller extension for Atom SQ in MIDI mode

 _by Alt Key Project_